There are several items that you may want to review before the end of the year. Don’t miss opportunities to improve your tax position for 2014.

 4) Salary versus Dividends

 For business owners there is the usual question at the end of the calendar year – “Should my draws from the company be treated as salary or dividends?”
-For small business owners, in spite of the intention of the federal government to harmonize the tax treatment on salary and dividends paid out to shareholders, (ie. to neutralize any difference in the net impact), changes in the tax regulations now give salary the slight edge over dividends in several provinces.
-These provinces include BC, Alberta, Manitoba and Quebec.
+For small business owners, in spite of the intention of the federal government to harmonize the tax treatment on salary and dividends paid out to shareholders, (ie. to neutralize any difference in the net impact), changes in the tax regulations now give salaries the slight edge over dividends in several provinces.
+These provinces include BC, Alberta, Manitoba, and Quebec.
 Depending on your circumstances, there are other considerations as well in determining salary vs. dividends.
 Talk to your tax advisor for more information.

 There are a number of significant changes being made by the federal government that will prompt a review of the tax efficiency of your financial strategies.
 Most noteworthy are changes related to life insurance, prescribed annuities, and testamentary trusts – all three of which are important tools for managing your wealth.
 I will be posting a detailed discussion of these changes in subsequent blogs over the next few weeks.
 Please check in periodically to look for these updates.